 Tumor markers .
-A tumor marker, also called a biomarker, is a substance found in a person's blood, urine, or body tissue.
-Doctors in the United Kingdom recently discovered that children with Wilms tumor who have a recurrence all have active genes on one area of a specific chromosome (the 1q area).
+A tumor marker, also called a biomarker, is a substance found in a person's blood, urine, or body tissue that indicates a possible disease.
+Doctors in the United Kingdom have found that children with Wilms tumor who have a recurrence all have active genes on one area of a specific chromosome, known as the 1q area.
 Once the specific genes are identified, it is possible that new tests may be developed to predict which children are likely to have a recurrence.

 Tumor genetics.
-A new Wilms tumor gene (WTX) has been identified on the X chromosome, and it plays a role in normal kidney development.
-This gene is not active in approximately one-third of children with Wilms tumor.
+A new Wilms tumor gene has been identified on the X chromosome, called WTX, and it plays a role in normal kidney development.
+The WTX gene is not active in approximately one-third of children with Wilms tumor.
 Studies on the importance of this gene are ongoing.

 Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current Wilms tumor treatments in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current Wilms tumor treatments in order to improve children’s comfort and quality of life.

 If you would like additional information about the latest areas of research regarding Wilms tumor, explore these related items that will take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now .

 - Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research for childhood cancer, called pediatric cancer on this website.
 Please note this link takes you to a separate ASCO website.